 Results are displayed in the second column of Table 2.
-These results suggest that both hypothesis carry some relevance and that they in total explain nearly 80 percent of the deviation between actual and fundamental prices in the bubble period.
-I also did a similar exercise for the deviation between the house price forecasts and actual realizations (Approach # 2).
-Results are similar in that cases and reported in the third column of the same table.
+These results suggest that both hypotheses carry some relevance and that they in total explain nearly 80 percent of the deviation between actual and fundamental prices in the bubble period.
+I also conducted a similar exercise for the deviation between the house price forecasts and actual realizations (Approach # 2).
+Results are similar in that case and are reported in the third column of Table 2.